-- 1. It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
-In these circumstances, we will make the best possible arrangements whilst maintaining the integrity of your trip. - 2.
-The Taj Mahal is currently undergoing renovations to its exterior.
-The work is estimated to be completed by March 2018 and will be done in phases so that visitors to the Taj will still be able to experience the beauty of this architectural wonder.
+It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
+In these circumstances we will make the best possible arrangements maintaining the integrity of your trip.